Multi-level Chaotic Maps for 3D Textured Model Encryption: Security and Performance Analysis

 \subsubsection{The Histogram Analysis}

-For vertices, the Viewpoint Feature Histogram (VFH) is a representation for point clusters for the problem of cluster recognition and 6 DOF pose estimation.
-We use the VFH for the evaluation of our 3D vertices encryption.
-As shown in Fig. \ref{fig:VFH}, the VFHs of the encrypted results by both our method are completely different from the VFH of the original 3D model, which makes statistical attacks impossible.
+For the vertex, the viewpoint feature histogram (VFH) is the representation of point clusters for cluster identification and 6 DOF pose estimation problems.
+We use VFH to evaluate our 3D vertex encryption.
+As shown in figure \ref{fig:VFH}, the VFH of our method's encryption results is completely different from the VFH of the original 3D model, which makes statistical attacks impossible.